Submissions for in-person conferences are currently closed. Submissions for the 2020 Virtual Conference closed at midnight, CDT, June 8, 2020.

 This section accepts papers on all aspects of criminological theory, research and practice.
 This includes both the practice of criminal justice administration and the critical study of this practice.
 Areas range from the micro study of criminal behavior and victimology through the meso study of both criminal and criminal justice organizations to the macro study of the social implications of crime and the administration of criminal justice through the police, courts and correctional systems.

+A.F.I.T. is an Associate disciplinary group of WSSA.
 With recognition of the role of culture in organizing economic activity, institutional work draws its inspiration from messy reality-- the overlap of disciplinary boundaries, the interaction between diverse intellectual traditions, and the conflict and cooperation between social groups within and between societies.
 Possible themes for papers and/or panels could include the influence of other social science traditions on institutional economics, the application of interdisciplinary work in pragmatic policy analysis, the connection or overlap between diverse elements within heterodox economic theory, and the relevance of cultural norms and cross cultural conflict in the study of economic systems.

 This section presents perspectives for general economics on the allocation of scarce resources among competing ends.
 Topics include, but are not limited to, the subfields of labor economics, public finance, health economics, demographic economics, international trade and economic development.